- Shows and Tickets

 This unconventional new comedy from Pulitzer Prize finalist Madeleine George sees the Greek god Dionysus return to the modern world disguised as the butch gardener Diane, whose secret mission is to seduce mortal followers and restore the earth to its natural state.
 Where better to begin than with four real housewives from New Jersey?
 The New York Times cheered Hurricane Diane as an “astonishing new play,” and New York magazine hailed it as “hilarious and full of keen observation and profound human affection.”
 Contains strong language.

-Madeleine George (Playwright) has written the plays The (curious case of the) Watson Intelligence (Pulitzer Prize finalist, Outer Critics Circle John Gassner Award), Seven Homeless Mammoths Wander New England (Susan Smith Blackburn Prize Finalist), Precious Little, and The Zero Hour (Jane Chambers Playwriting Award, Lambda Literary Award finalist).
-Her other honors include a Whiting Award, the Princess Grace Award for Playwriting, and three MacDowell Colony Fellowships.
-George is an alumna of New Dramatists; a founding member of the Obie Award–winning playwrights collective 13P (Thirteen Playwrights, Inc.); the Fellow for Curriculum and Program Development for the Bard Prison Initiative at Bard College; and the Mellon Playwright in Residence at Two River Theater in New Jersey.
+Madeleine George (Playwright) has written the plays The Sore Loser, Hurricane Diane (Obie Award), The (curious case of the) Watson Intelligence (Pulitzer Prize finalist, Outer Critics Circle John Gassner Award), Seven Homeless Mammoths Wander New England (Susan Smith Blackburn Finalist), Precious Little, and The Zero Hour (Jane Chambers Award, Lambda Literary Award finalist).
+She is a founding member of the Obie Award–winning playwrights collective 13P (Thirteen Playwrights, Inc.); the Mellon Playwright in Residence at Two River Theater in New Jersey; and the Fellow for Curriculum and Program Development at the Bard Prison Initiative at Bard College.

 This series provides Old Globe patrons with an opportunity to closely connect with productions both onstage and backstage.
 A panel selected from the artistic company of each show (playwrights, actors, directors, designers, and/or technicians) engages patrons in an informal and illuminating presentation of ideas and insights to enhance the theatre going experience.
 Each Insights Seminar takes place 90 minutes before curtain time on the Tuesday after performances begin, and includes an informal reception 30 minutes before the start.
 FREE; no reservations necessary.